On the Generalised Colouring Numbers of Graphs that Exclude a Fixed Minor: Introduction

 If we allow paths of any length (but still restrictions on the position of the internal vertices), we get the \emph{$\infty$-colouring number $\col_\infty(G)$} and the \emph{weak $\infty$-colouring number $\wcol_\infty(G)$}.

-Generalised colouring numbers are an important tool in the context of algorithmic sparse graphs theory, as witnessed (for instance) by the centrality of generalised colouring in Dvo\v r\'ak's linear time approximation algorithm for minimum dominating set \cite{dvovrak2013constant}, or by its use in the construction of sparse neighbourhood covers on nowhere dense classes, a fundamental step in the almost linear time model checking algorithm by Grohe \emph{et al.}~\cite{grohe2014deciding}.
+Generalised colouring numbers are an important tool in the context of algorithmic sparse graphs theory.
+They play a key role for example in the model-checking and enumeration algorithms for first-order logic on bounded expansion and nowhere dense graph classes~\cite{dvovrak2013testing,grohe2014deciding,kazana2013enumeration}, in Dvo\v{r}\'ak's linear time approximation algorithm for minimum distance-$r$ dominating sets~\cite{dvovrak2013constant}, and in the kernelisation algorithms for distance-$r$ dominating sets~\cite{Drange16,eickmeyer2016neighborhood}.

 An interesting aspect of generalised colouring numbers is that these invariants can also be seen as gradations between the colouring number $\col(G)$ and two important minor monotone invariants, namely the \emph{tree-width $\tw(G)$} and the \emph{tree-depth $\td(G)$} (which is the minimum height of a depth-first search tree for a supergraph of $G$ \cite{nevsetvril2006tree}).
-More explicitly, for every graph $G$ we have the following relations.
+More explicitly, for every graph~$G$ we have the following relations.

 \begin{proposition} \mbox{}\\* \hbox to1.5\parindent{\rm (a)\hss}$\col(G)= \col_1(G)\le \col_2(G)\le \dots\le \col_\infty(G)= \tw(G)+1;$

 \hbox to1.5\parindent{\rm (b)\hss}$\col(G)= \wcol_1(G)\le \wcol_2(G)\le \dots\le \wcol_\infty(G)= \td(G).$ \end{proposition}